shwarus/RedYellowGreen/README.md

 #### States

-The indication of state is still done by workers using their judgement by physically seeing the equipment when they are near it and then setting the state in the system.
+The indication of state is still done by workers by physically putting the equipment in a specific state when they are near it and then setting the state in the system.

 #### Orders

 Supervisors can schedule orders to equipment in the system and workers should be able to see order backlog for each equipment.

 It is not clear from the requirements how it is indicated which order is being performed nor how it is marked as done.
 So I'm going to make a call and say that the current order is the least recent one (a queue) and a worker needs to mark it as done.

 ### Outcome